danielkennelly/getdata-005_project/CODEBOOK.md

 Variables (columns)
 -------------------
 ### activity
-The activity being performed during the observation.
+This is the activity being performed during the observation.
 There are six activities, as described in the "Dataset/activity_labels.txt" file:

 * walking
 * walking_upstairs